-Garvaghey is something special, a £6.7m facility and a resource that will both live up to what Tyrone GAA is about and help it further flourish and prosper.
-It will be part of our Tyrone GAA legacy to those who come after us.
+Our £8m County GAA Centre at Garvaghey is something special for us.
+It’s a resource that fully lives up to what Tyrone GAA is about.
+It’s there to help it further flourish and prosper.
+And it’s a key part of our Tyrone GAA legacy to those who come after us.

 “Something that’s cherished which is passed on to someone who’s cherished”